SadaleNet/lemonToolkit/README.md

 New classes may be added in the future.
 Lemon Toolkit is NOT intended to be a comprehensive.
-This is merely published for the purpose of saving other's time in case they encounter some specific problems.
+This is published for the purpose of saving other's time in case they encounter some specific problems.